verticalphotoplacer/VerticalPhotoPlacer/paper/paper.md

 is expected.
 VPP is developed as a quick mapping tool of drone imageries for disaster impact assessment and decision support for local government.
-The tool simply places geo-tagged vertical aerial photos on GIS maps without stitching process, but rather by support the world files.
+The tool simply places geo-tagged vertical aerial photos on GIS maps without stitching process, but rather by using the world files.
 VPP does not make seamless stitching and ignore small errors caused by misalignment of the cameras and slope and curvature of the terrain in order to prioritize the promptness and simplicity of the process for quick impact assessment during the disaster.
-We introduces VPP to disaster management division of local goverments and fire departments in Mie-prefecture, Japan and in the Philippines through hands-on training to be prepared for the future disasters in the countries.
+We introduces VPP to disaster management division of local governments and fire departments in Mie-prefecture, Japan and in the Philippines through hands-on training to be prepared for the future disasters in the countries.